DeepshikaReddy/ETL/Snowflake/Role_Management/README.md

---ROW level security(Minor Project-1)
+# ROW level security(Minor Project-1)

--- Apply row level security on tables to enable limited access for all users of Organization.
+# Apply row level security on tables to enable limited access for all users of Organization.

 create or replace role HUMAN_RESOURCE;
 create or replace role TECHNOLOGY;